Nelson/McDougal stable wins half the card on home track

 The modern-day Australasian weight-carrying record for a jumper is held by Black And Bent, who won a hurdle race at Adelaide in July 2011 carrying 73.5kg.

-The Cossack carried five kilograms more than any of his rivals on Monday but seemed to make light work of the impost.
+The Cossack carried 5kg more than any of his rivals on Monday but seemed to make light work of the impost.

 Phelan could not be more complimentary about The Cossack's performance.